avo-hq/docs.avohq.io/docs/3.0/authorization.md

 - **For applications after from Avo `3.13.4`**

-    It is recommended to leave `implicit_authorization` set to `true`, ensuring all actions must be explicitly authorized to prevent unintentional access.
+    It is recommended to leave `explicit_authorization` set to `true`, ensuring all actions must be explicitly authorized to prevent unintentional access.

 - **For applications before from Avo `3.13.4`**

-    - If upgrading from an earlier version, carefully review your policies before enabling `implicit_authorization`.
+    - If upgrading from an earlier version, carefully review your policies before enabling `explicit_authorization`.
 Missing policy methods that were previously allowing access will now deny access unless explicitly defined.

     - It’s recommended to disable [`raise_error_on_missing_policy`](authorization.html#raise-errors-when-policies-are-missing) in production, though it's not mandatory.
-When `implicit_authorization` is set to `true`, the default behavior is to deny access for actions without a defined policy.
+When `explicit_authorization` is set to `true`, the default behavior is to deny access for actions without a defined policy.
 In this case, it’s often better to show an unauthorized message to users rather than raise an error.
 However, keeping [`raise_error_on_missing_policy`](authorization.html#raise-errors-when-policies-are-missing) enabled in development can be helpful for identifying missing policy classes.
 </Option>

 ## Rolify integration